sveltinio/prompti/README.md

 ## :free: License

-Sveltin is free and open-source software licensed under the MIT License.
+prompti is free and open-source software licensed under the MIT License.

 ***
 Made with [Charm](https://charm.sh).